simbelus13/tSNE-Neural-Data-Analysis/README.md

 # t-SNE Synthetic Neural Data and EEG Data Analysis

 ## Overview
-This project explores the use of t-SNE (t-Distributed Stochastic Neighbor Embedding) to analyze and visualize synthetic neural data and EEG recordings.
+This project explores the use of t-SNE (t-Distributed Stochastic Neighbor Embedding) to analyze and visualize synthetic neural data and actual EEG recordings.
 It focuses on:

 1. **Synthetic Neural Data Analysis**:
    - Generating synthetic neural activity data.